rougier/from-python-to-numpy/03-anatomy.rst

 gained a 25% speed factor.
 But, by viewing the array as a byte array (`np.int8`), we gained a 50% factor.
 The reason for such speedup are to be found in the internal numpy machinery and the compiler optimization.
-This simple example illustrates the philosophy of numpy as we'll se in the next section below.
+This simple example illustrates the philosophy of numpy as we'll see in the next section below.